-Providers who have not entered into a PPO Provider contract with Us are non-participating Providers and are not in any of Our networks subject to Blue Cross Blue Shield Association rules governing claims filed by certain ancillary providers.
+Providers who have not entered into a PPO Provider contract with Us and are not in any of Our networks subject to Blue Cross Blue Shield Association rules governing claims filed by certain ancillary providers are non-participating Providers.

-For Covered Services you receive from a non-participating Provider, the Maximum Allowed Amount for this plan will be one of the following as determined by Us:
+For Covered Services you receive from a Non-Participating Provider, the Maximum Allowed Amount for this plan will be one of the following as determined by Us:

-- An amount based on Our non-participating Provider fee schedule/rate, which We have established at Our discretion, and which We may modify from time to time, after considering one or more of the following: reimbursement amounts accepted by like/similar Providers contracted with Us, reimbursement amounts paid by the Centers for Medicare and Medicaid Services (CMS) for the same services or supplies, and other industry cost, reimbursement and utilization data. - 2.
-An amount based on reimbursement or cost information from the Centers for Medicare and Medicaid Services ("CMS").
-When basing the Maximum Allowed Amount upon the level or method of reimbursement used by CMS, We will update such information, which is unadjusted for geographic locality, no less than annually. - 3.
-An amount based on information provided by a third party vendor, which may reflect one or more of the following factors: (1) the complexity or severity of treatment; (2) level of skill and experience required for the treatment; or (3) comparable Providers' fees and costs to deliver care. - 4.
+- a.
+An amount based on Our Non-Participating Provider fee schedule/rate, which We have established in Our discretion, and which We reserve the right to modify from time to time, after considering one or more of the following: reimbursement amounts accepted by like/similar Providers contracted with Us, reimbursement amounts paid by the Centers for Medicare and Medicaid Services for the same services or supplies, and other industry cost, reimbursement and utilization data. - b.
+An amount based on the level and/or method of reimbursement used by the Centers for Medicare and Medicaid Services ("CMS").
+When basing the Maximum Allowed Amount upon the level or method of reimbursement used by CMS, We will update such information, which is unadjusted for geographic locality, no less than annually. - c.
+An amount based on information provided by a third party vendor, which may reflect one or more of the following factors: (1) the complexity or severity of treatment; (2) level of skill and experience required for the treatment; or (3) comparable providers' fees and costs to deliver care. - d.
 An amount negotiated by Us or a third party vendor which has been agreed to by the Provider.
-This may include rates for services coordinated through Care Management. - 5.
-An amount based on or derived from the total charges billed by the non-participating Provider.
+This may include rates for services coordinated through case management. - e.
+An amount equal to the total charges billed by the Provider.